RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

 ## Fixed plans

-Fixed plan pricing scales according to the memory size of the database defined in the subscription.
+Fixed plan [pricing](https://redis.com/cloud/pricing/) scales according to the memory size of the database defined in the subscription.
 Additional limits also apply, as shown in the tables below (updated February 2024).

 The 30 MB Fixed plan is free; it's designed for learning and building test projects.
 It gives you enough space to learn Redis concepts and develop application prototypes.

-Our paid plans start at 250 MB and offer extra features, like multi-zone replication and backups (both daily and instant).
+Our paid plans start at 250 MB and offer extra features, like high availability and backups (both daily and instant).
 They are great for bigger projects or production environments that require increased storage, reliability, and other features to support your operational needs.

 If you need additional resources, you can [upgrade your subscription]({{<relref "/rc/subscriptions/view-fixed-subscription#upgrade-subscription-plan">}}) at any time.

-There are some differences between plans for the different replication options.
+There are some differences between plans for the different high availability options.
 See the tables for [No replication and single-zone replication](#cache-standard) and [Multi-zone replication](#multi-az) for more details.

 ### No replication and single-zone replication {#cache-standard}